Xunius/Menotexport/README.md

   nature of PDF format.
 Again proof read the results.
 - Citationkeys and tags are added to the extracted texts to facilitate further information processes, both can be editted in Mendeley.
+- If choose to save all annotations to a single file, the programme also re-structure the extracted texts and organize them by their tags before saving to a separate file.
+Pieces of texts from a PDF that isn't taged are given a tag of @None.
 - Possible follow-ups one can do: re-format the extracted txts to PDFs, docs or sync into your Evernote account, will probably implement these in a later version.